About Project528

 What is the goal of Project 528?

 Our goal is to listen and learn from the experience of the young breast cancer community around the world.
 The results will be analyzed and presented in a multi-part report series that partner organizations, patient advocates, and clinicians can share with government policymakers, healthcare providers and others who influence our care.
-One outcome will be the co-creation of shared solutions that will improve the lives of people affected by breast cancer.
+Together, we aim to co-create shared solutions that improve the lives of young adults affected by breast cancer worldwide.

 Jess – Diagnosed at age 27